 Malanga leaves are cooked in the same way as spinach or used to wrap foods that are then cooked in the oven.

-Oxalates are the bitter, acrid substances found in malanga cormels, which give astringent and burning sensation when eaten raw.
-Cooking eliminates these compounds and makes it safe for consumption.
+Oxalates are bitter, acrid substances found in malanga cormels, which give an astringent and burning sensation when eaten raw.
+Cooking eliminates these compounds and makes them safe for consumption.
 Adequate intake of water is recommended to flush out any absorbed oxalates in the cooked malanga.
 (Medical-disclaimer).

 <<-Also read- Taro nutrition facts and health benefits.